yiran12312/cca.py/README.md

 music1 = input("I can see colours in my mind when i hear music.")

-tech2 = input("I know how to build apps and websites.")
+tech2 = input("I know how to build websites and apps.")

 outdoor2 = input("I'm good with tying knots and ropes.")